-Landlords who are “out of possession” or “absentee” are only liable for damages caused by failing to keep the premises in repair or defective construction (as mentioned in Georgia Code section 44-7-14 above).
+Landlords who are “out of possession” or “absentee” are only liable for damages caused by failing to keep the premises in repair or defective construction.

 For the “out of possession” landlord to be liable for defective construction, it must usually be work that they did themselves, had knowledge of, or supervised the construction while knowing that it did not meet safety standards.
-On the other hand, if the construction was already present when the landlord bought the property and they did not know about any defects, they might not be liable for injuries caused by those defects.
+However, if the construction was already present when the landlord bought the property and they did not know about any defects, they might not be liable.

 Landlords or property owners who know about a dangerous condition on their property, such as a broken step, must fix it or provide warnings to tenants or visitors within a reasonable amount of time.
 If they do not uphold this safety standard and someone gets hurt, they can be liable.